joshed-io/reveal-hugo/README.md

 ### Section presentations

-To create more than one presentation per repository, organize the content into sections.
-Section presentations will include content from each file in that section.
-Again, use the `weight` param to order the sections.
+To create more presentations in the same repository, place the content into sections.
+Section presentations will include content from each file in that section including an `_index.md` file if it exists.
+Again, use the `weight` param to order the sections (`_index.md` will always be first).

 ### Fragments